pimwijna/starter/README.md

 ### npm run start

-Starts a server with livereload and watches files in src/
+Starts a server with livereload and watches files in dist/ and app/

 ## npm run build